SerikovMark/reverse-polish-notation-calculator/README.md

 could decide witch output he would show to user of his UI and in that way `ReversePolishNotationCalculator` doesn't know anything about its user and only provide results of his actions inside.

-I covered most used operating by unit test, but of course there is lot to cover else.
+I covered most used operating by unit tests, but of course there is lot to cover else.

 ###Possible improvements
     Functionality: